rsksmart/RSKIPs/IPs/RSKIP243.md

 ### This proposal vs. [EIP2929](https://eips.ethereum.org/EIPS/eip-2929)

 This proposal does not overlap with EIP2929 and both proposals can be combined.
+Both proposals attempt to achieve a closer match between gas costs and actual resources consumed.
-This proposal aims to reduce the gap between storage allocation gas cost and storage allocation real cost.
-EIP2929 aims to reduce the gap between storage access gas cost and real access cost.
-However, state rent includes incentives in EIP2929 and extends beyond them to consider intra-block caches, while EIP2929 focuses only in inter-block caches.
+This proposal refers to write operations, while EIP2929 refers to read operations.
+Even if both proposals use maps or sets to hold storage keys, these maps serve different purposes.
+EIP2929 aims to reduce the gap between storage access gas cost and actual access cost.
+This proposal, storage write gas cost and actual write cost.
+However, state rent encompass the incentives in EIP2929 and extends beyond them to consider intra-block caches, while EIP2929 focuses only in inter-block caches.
 Therefore we suggest to combine this proposal with state rent, instead of EIP2929.

 ### Rollbacks